u-fire/PCA9615-ato/README.md

 ## 🤔 Design Considerations
 - d_sda and d_scl must be routed as differential pairs (`6` in KiCAD PCB Editor)
-- power on the I2C side can be seperate from the differential side, common grounds are not required
+- power on the I2C side can be separate from the differential side, common grounds are not required
 - the I2C side can accept between 2.3 - 5.5 volts
 - the differential side can accept 3.0 - 5.5 volts
 - an RJ45 connector and CAT6 cable work well for making the connections